gomenei/SingleTX-EISP/README.md

-# GenEISP: Generalizable Neural Electromagnetic Inverse Scattering
+# Electromagnetic Inverse Scattering from a Single Transmitter

-This repository contains the PyTorch implementation of the paper **"GenEISP: Generalizable Neural Electromagnetic Inverse Scattering"**.
+This repository contains the PyTorch implementation of the paper **"Electromagnetic Inverse Scattering from a Single Transmitter"**.

 <div>
     <a href="https://gomenei.github.io/SingleTX-EISP/"><strong>🌐 Project Page</strong></a> |